yuvalsol/SubtitlesCleaner/README.md

 --cleanHICaseInsensitive    Clean HI case-insensitive
 ```

-Use this parameter to read the first n subtitles out of the file (not the first number of lines).
+Use this parameter to read the first N subtitles out of the file (not the first number of lines).

 ```console
 --firstSubtitlesCount       Read only the specified first number of subtitles